Additional Needs (SEND)

 It is open from 5pm to 10pm on weekdays and 12pm - 8pm on weekends

-Click HERE to access the Cheshire Autism Practical Support
+Click the file at the bottom of this page to access the Cheshire Autism Practical Support

 Everybody - a registered charity providing physical activities to support children with disabilities